mikedilger/mosaic-spec/docs/filter.md

 For a record to pass a <t>filter</t>, it MUST pass every <t>filter element</t> in the
 <t>filter</t> except as excepted in the next paragraph.

-All <t>filter element</t>s SHOULD be unique.
+Most <t>filter element</t>s SHOULD be unique.
 If more than one <t>filter element</t> of
-the same type exists, only the first one counts.
+a unique type exists, only the first one counts.
 Subsequent ones MUST be ignored.

 Some <t>filter element</t>s are narrow, meaning they select just a few records among many.
 Other <t>filter element</t>s are wide and select many or even most records.